Gravitational Waves from Core-Collapse Supernovae: Rapidly Rotating Case

 The highest $T/|W|$ observed in CCSN simulations barely exceeds $0.22$ \cite{dimmelmeier:08}.
 During collapse, due to conservation of angular momentum, the angular velocity increases as $r^{-2}$.
 This means that centrifugal force is $\propto r^{-3}$.
 On the other hand, the gravity is $\propto r^{-2}$.
 Therefore, for sufficiently rapid rotation, the centrifugal support becomes stronger than gravity, limiting collapse.
 This barrier limits the value of $T/|W|$ to $\simeq 0.22$, which is below the threshold for the dynamical high-$T/|W|$ instability.
 As a result, the high-$T/|W|$ dynamical instability is unlikely to develop in CCSNe \cite{kotake:13review}.

-The low-$T/|W|$ develops in the presence of a corotation radius, a radius where rotation matches the speed of the mode \cite{watts:05}.
+The low-$T/|W|$ instability develops in the presence of a corotation radius, a radius where rotation matches the speed of the mode \cite{watts:05}.
 This is possible only in stars with differential rotation.
-The low-$T/|W|$ have been observed in a number of simulations (e.g., \cite{shibagaki:20} and references therein).
+The low-$T/|W|$ instability has been observed in a number of simulations (e.g., \cite{shibagaki:20} and references therein).
 The $m=1$ or $m=2$ modes are often dominant, but higher-$m$ modes were also observed, albeit with smaller amplitudes \cite{kotake:13review}.

 As an example, below we discuss a model with initial mass of $70M_\odot$ that has been simulated by \cite{shibagaki:20} until $270\,\mathrm{ms}$ after bounce.
 Before collapse, this model has a central angular velocity of $2\,\mathrm{rad/s}$ and $T/|W|$ of $\sim 3\times 3^{-3}$.
 In the post-bounce, $T/|W|$ becomes $\sim 0.05$.
 The top and bottom panels of Fig.~\ref{fig:toverw_gw} show the GW strain and spectrograms observed along equatorial plane as a function of time.
 The initial rotational bounce and ring-down signal within ${\sim} 20\,\mathrm{ms}$ after bounce is followed by a quiescent period that lasts until $60\,\mathrm{ms}$ after bounce.
 Between $60$ and $80\,\mathrm{ms}$, we see GW emission with frequency ${\sim} 400\,\mathrm{Hz}$.
 The density deviations from axisymmetry, shown in Fig~\ref{fig:toverw_rho} at $t_\mathrm{pb} = 70\,\mathrm{ms}$ at the equatorial plane, reveals $m=1$ deformation.
 Another quiescent period is observed between $80$ and $140 \,\mathrm{ms}$, after which another mode develops and persists until the end of simulation at $t_\mathrm{pb}=240\,\mathrm{ms}$.
-The density deviations at $t_\mathrm{pb}=140\,\mathrm{ms}$ reveals $m=2$ deformation.
+The density deviations at $t_\mathrm{pb}=140\,\mathrm{ms}$ reveal $m=2$ deformation.
 In this phase, the GW frequency increases from ${\sim} 400$ until ${\sim} 800\,\mathrm{Hz}$ by the end of the simulation.
 This is caused by cooling of the star, which leads to contraction and increase of the pattern speed of the mode.

 This resulting signal is easily detectable anywhere within our galaxy with current detectors.
 The future third generation may be able to detect up to $\sim 1\, \mathrm{Mpc}$ distances \cite{shibagaki:20}.
 The event rate is not precisely known, but we can make rough estimate.
 In the local group, the CCSN rate is ${\sim} 20{-}80$ events per $100$ years \cite{Nakamura:2016kkl}.
 Assuming that $\sim1\%$ of all CCSNe rotate rapidly enough to produce low-$T/|W|$ instability, we arrive at ${\sim} 0.2{-}0.8$ events per $100$ years.